 Services that are covered for you What you must pay when you get these services The Get up and Go test Review of medications A detailed history of falls, balance problems or incontinence An evaluation of whether pain or joint problems may contribute to fall risk A vision screening and hearing screening Assessment of common rooms in the house (living room, kitchen, bedroom and bathroom) for environmental risks (throw rugs, cords, lighting, handrails) Inpatient hospital care Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 For care in a general acute care hospital, you are covered for as many days as medically necessary: there is no limit.
 Medicare benefit periods do not apply to acute hospital stays.
-Each time you are admitted to an acute care hospital, you pay \$300.
-You will not pay more than \$900 for inpatient hospital covered services in a calendar year.
+Each time you are admitted to an acute care hospital, you pay \$275 per day for days 1-5 and \$0 after day 5.
+This applies to all admissions, including a transfer from another facility such as an acute rehabilitation or skilled nursing.
 Acute rehabilitation services For care in a rehabilitation or long-term acute care hospital, you are covered up to 90 days each benefit period.
 You may use your 60-lifetime reserve days to supplement care in a rehabilitation or long-term hospital.
 Coverage is limited by prior, partial, or complete use of these days, which may only be used once in a lifetime.
-Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) Each time you are admitted to an acute rehabilitation or long-term acute care hospital, you pay \$300.
-You will not pay more than \$900 for acute rehabilitation or long-term acute care hospital services in a calendar year. necessary) Meals including special diets A benefit period begins Meals including special dietsRegular nursing services on the first day you go to a Medicare-covered
+Each time you are admitted to an acute rehabilitation or long- term acute care hospital, you pay \$275 per day for days 1-5 and \$0 after day 5 for up to 90 Covered services include but are not limited to: days in a benefit period for Medicare-covered • Semi-private room (or a private room if medically necessary) services received in an acute rehabilitation or • Meals including special diets long-term acute care hospital.
+Regular nursing services nospitai.